aws/aws-node-termination-handler/README.md

 #### Issuing Lifecycle Heartbeats

 You can set NTH to send heartbeats to ASG in Queue Processor mode.
 This allows for a much longer grace period (up to 48 hours) for termination than the maximum heartbeat timeout of two hours.
+The feature is useful when pods require long time to drain or when you need a shorter heartbeat timeout with a longer grace period.

 ##### How it works

 - When NTH receives an ASG lifecycle termination event, it starts sending heartbeats to ASG to renew the heartbeat timeout associated with the ASG's termination lifecycle hook.
 - The heartbeat timeout acts as a timer that starts when the termination event begins.
 - Before the timeout reaches zero, the termination process is halted at the `Terminating:Wait` stage.
-- Previously, NTH couldn't issue heartbeats, limiting the maximum time for preventing termination to the maximum heartbeat timeout (7200 seconds).
-- Now, the graceful termination duration can be extended up to 48 hours, limited by the global timeout.
+- By issuing heartbeats, graceful termination duration can be extended up to 48 hours, limited by the global timeout.

 ##### How to use

 - Configure a termination lifecycle hook on ASG (required).
 Set the heartbeat timeout value to be longer than the `Heartbeat Interval`.
 Each heartbeat signal resets this timeout, extending the duration that an instance remains in the `Terminating:Wait` state.
 Without this lifecycle hook, the instance will terminate immediately when termination event occurs.
 - Configure `Heartbeat Interval` (required) and `Heartbeat Until` (optional).
 NTH operates normally without heartbeats if neither value is set.
-If only the interval is specified, `Heartbeat Until` defaults to 172800 seconds (48 hours) and heartbeats will be sent.
-Providing both values enables NTH to run with heartbeats. `Heartbeat Until` must be provided with a valid `Heartbeat Interval`, otherwise NTH will fail to start.
+If only the interval is specified, `Heartbeat Until` defaults to 172800 seconds (48 hours) and heartbeats will be sent. `Heartbeat Until` must be provided with a valid `Heartbeat Interval`, otherwise NTH will fail to start.
 Any invalid values (wrong type or out of range) will also prevent NTH from starting.

 ##### Configurations
-###### `Heartbeat Interval`
+###### `Heartbeat Interval` (Required)
 - Time period between consecutive heartbeat signals (in seconds)
 - Specifying this value triggers heartbeat
 - Range: 30 to 3600 seconds (30 seconds to 1 hour)
 - Flag for custom resource definition by *.yaml / helm: `heartbeatInterval`
 - CLI flag: `heartbeat-interval`
-- Required: O
 - Default value: X

-###### `Heartbeat Until`
+###### `Heartbeat Until` (Optional)
 - Duration over which heartbeat signals are sent (in seconds)
 - Must be provided with a valid `Heartbeat Interval`
 - Range: 60 to 172800 seconds (1 minute to 48 hours)
 - Flag for custom resource definition by *.yaml / helm: `heartbeatUntil`
 - CLI flag: `heartbeat-until`
-- Required: X
 - Default value: 172800 (48 hours)

 ###### Example Case